informarte/yuck/README.md

 Yuck code should follow the [Scala Style Guide](http://docs.scala-lang.org/style/) with two exceptions:

 * Indentation should be four instead of two spaces.
 * Method calls should always be chained with the dot operator, so don't use infix notation.

 In addition, the following rules apply:

 * Lines should not be much longer than 120 characters.
 * Don't give a result type when overriding a definition.
 * Use `eq` and `ne` to compare to `null` because many classes have `==` and `!=` implementations which do not check for `null`.
+* Constants can be defined *anywhere as appropriate* using upper camel case.
+  However, in order to avoid impacting performance and memory consumption, the following rules apply in production code:
+    * Constant objects should live in package or companion objects.
+    * Other constants should be inlined when defined on class level.
+* Scala 3 givens and values defined in terms of parameters are not to be considered as constants.

 ## References